 Advantages and Disadvantages of Futures

 Future contracts offer several advantages, including high liquidity, simple pricing, and the ability to hedge against future risks.
 Due to their ample liquidity, traders can easily enter and exit positions in futures markets for currencies, indexes, and commonly traded commodities.
 Unlike the complex Black-Scholes Model-based options pricing, futures pricing is straightforward and based on the cost-of-carry model.
-This model determines the future price by adding the carrying cost to the asset’s spot price.
+This model determines the futures contract price by adding the carrying cost to the asset’s spot price.
 Companies often use future contracts for risk management in foreign currency exchange.
 However, there are also disadvantages to consider.
 Futures trading can be unpredictable due to natural disasters, unexpected weather, or political issues affecting supply and demand.
 High leverage can lead to rapid price fluctuations, and as the expiration date approaches, contracted asset prices may become less attractive, potentially resulting in worthless investments.

 Here are important terms to know for a better understanding of futures trading.